SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 # MetaUI Architecture

-This document describes `MetaUI framework` fundamentals and also shows you the the implementation aspects in the Typescript (Javascript) environment, what are the limitations and workarounds that we need to follow.
+This document describes `MetaUI framework` fundamentals and also shows you the implementation aspects in the Typescript (Javascript) environment, what are the limitations and workarounds that we need to follow.